genropy/genropy_saved/docs/genro/widgets/form/dbcombobox.rst

 Definition
 ==========

-	dbCombobox is a :doc:`combobox` that research values from a database table.
+	dbCombobox is a :ref:`form-combobox` that research values from a database table.

 	.. _dbcombobox-where: